tinymce/tinymce-docs/migration-from-4x.md

 ## Themes

 In TinyMCE 5.0, some themes have been removed and are now combined in a new single responsive theme called **Silver**.
+In TinyMCE 5.0 `Silver` is enabled by default.
+If you do not specify a theme, it will default to Silver.
+The Silver theme contains a set of configurable UI components that could be used to replace the current customizations (modern, inline, and inlite theme).

 | **Removed Theme** | **Replaced by** |
 | ----------------- | --------------  |